sourencho/ungroup_game/README.md

 - Levelling
   - Configurable levels
 - UI
-  - Client HUD with configurable elements that are allignable to window edges
+  - Client HUD with configurable elements that are alignable to window edges
-  - Server terminal ui with tables and panes that displays realtime statistics
+  - Server terminal ui with tables and panes that displays real time statistics
 - Bots
   - Template for writing bots that query game state and input moves as a client
 - Events